 Hydrogel scaffolds can be made from native lung ECM.
-The hydrogel is formed by decellularizing lung tissue with several surfactants, freeze-drying the resulting ECM, solubilizing the ECM with several proteolytic enzymes, and allowing the solution to gel [13].
+The hydrogel is formed by decellularizing lung tissue with several surfactants, freeze-drying the resulting ECM, solubilizing the ECM with several proteolytic enzymes, and allowing the solution to gel [9].
 This whole process requires many materials and takes several days.
 While the main biological / biochemical properties of the lung ECM are retained by the hydrogel, the mechanical / viscoelastic properties of native lung ECM are lost.
-The hydrogel is cell adhesive and MMP-degradable, but it is less stiff and less viscoelastic than lung ECM [13].
+The hydrogel is cell adhesive and MMP-degradable, but it is less stiff and less viscoelastic than lung ECM [9] Additionally, the mechanical properties, such as the elastic modulus, can not be tuned.